Releases and Assumption of Risk Forms in Concussion Management

 Consult with your legal counsel about whether an assumption of risk form or a release from liability is preferable.
 Your counsel can advise on potential differences in the laws where your institution operates and athletics competitions occur.
 Enforceability of releases in sports and recreational activities varies among jurisdictions.

 - A release from liability or waiver asks athletes to waive their right to sue.
-This language should be conspicuous; use capital letters, underlining, and bold font.
+This language should be conspicuous; use capital letters, underlining, and bold font to ensure this important language isn’t missed.
 Good releases are written in plain language, not legalese.
 See Checklist: Drafting Effective Releases for sample language.

 - An assumption of risk form is similar to a release but doesn’t ask students to give up their right to sue.
 Rather, it asks the student-athlete to acknowledge the specific risks inherent in each athletic activity and voluntarily assume these risks.